castroploiin/alternativesentencer/README.md

 # Alternative Sentences

-Given a sentence, replace each word with a synonym using by querying Onelook's reverse dictionary API.
+Given a sentence, replace each word with a synonym each obtained by querying Onelook's reverse dictionary API.